AlexITC/crypto-coin-alerts/alerts-server/README.md

 ## Development
 Here are some details about the architecure design, they could be useful if you want to understand the code.

-### Application results
+### Playsonify
-Most results computed by our code base depend on the [ApplicationError](app/com/alexitc/coinalerts/commons/applicationErrors.scala) trait, it simply represents and error produced by our code that we should be able to handle.

-There is a extensive use of [Scalatic Or and Every](http://www.scalactic.org/user_guide/OrAndEvery) for returning alternative error results, while it is similar to scala `Either[L, R]` type, it has a built-in mechanism for returning several errors instead of just 1 and it has a built-in non empty list make our code safer.

-It could be tedious to be writing long types for our application results (like `Future[Unit Or Every[ApplicationResult]`), as most of our result types are similar, we have created the following custom types to avoid writing these long result types (see [commons package](app/com/alexitc/coinalerts/commons/package.scala)):
-- `ApplicationErrors` - representing a non empty collection of errors.
-- `ApplicationResult` - representing a blocking result that accumulates errors.
-- `FutureApplicationResult` - representing a non-blocking result that accumulates errors (using scala `Future`).
+We use the [playsonify](https://github.com/AlexITC/playsonify) extensively, you are encouraged to read its documentation.

-When working with non-blocking results, the code could get an awful level of nesting while computing a result using several steps, we have created a simple monad transformed called [FutureOr](app/com/alexitc/coinalerts/commons/FutureOr.scala) (most of the code comes from this [gist](https://gist.github.com/atamborrino/5a6b7c014b1f7af0a6bd2c3922e5aec6#file-testscalactic-scala-L44)), you could an usage examplle at [UserService#create()](app/com/alexitc/coinalerts/services/UserService.scala#L26).
+When working with non-blocking results, the code could get an awful level of nesting while computing a result using several steps, we use a simple monad transformed called [FutureOr](https://github.com/AlexITC/playsonify/blob/master/playsonify/src/com/alexitc/playsonify/core/FutureOr.scala)), you could see its usage at [UserService#create()](app/com/alexitc/coinalerts/services/UserService.scala#L26).

 ### Configuration
 There are several components that are configurable, as we already are using play framework, it is very simple to integrate the [typesafe-config](https://github.com/lightbend/config) which loads the configuration from the `application.conf` file (hopefully we will switch to more typesafe configuration library in the future).